kristuff/minitoring/doc/install.md

     </Directory>
     ```

--   Configure websocket API proxy for the url `/wssapi`:
+-   Configure WebSocket API proxy for the url `/wssapi`:

     > Adjust the port, here *12443*, the default value.